dm4ml/gears/docs/primitives.md

 ## Context

 A context is a [Pydantic model](https://docs.pydantic.dev/latest/) that represents any structured information flowing through your `Gear`s.
-Context attributes can be accessed in prompt templates, and context objects are passed throughout `Gear` methods.
+Context attributes can be accessed in prompt prompts, and context objects are passed throughout `Gear` methods.

 We use Pydantic because Pydantic automatically validates data types.
 To create a Pydantic object, simply subclass `pydantic.BaseModel`: